PhysicsUofRAUI/binTempSensor/readme.md

 This will be the Arduino that will send the alerts to the farmer and possibly one day send data to the Arduino Cloud.
 At the moment the code is designed to be controlled soley by the MKR 1400, but in the next iteration it will recieve alerts from regular Arduinos.

 ### Temperature Sensor
-The DHT 22 sensor is currently being used as the sensor.
+The DHT 22 or the DFR0198 sensor is currently being used as the sensor.
 Three of them are needed to monitor one bin.

 ### RF Link kits
 The next iteration of the code will have the MKR 1400 recieve alerts from regular Arduinos about the sensors in the regular Arduinos.